A-AhkUser/eAutocomplete/README.md

 </p>

 ***
+## Description, commands
+The script enables users, as typing in the Edit control, to quickly find and select from a dynamic pre-populated list of suggestions in order to expand partially entered strings into complete strings.
+When a user starts to type in the edit control, a listbox should display suggestions to complete the word, based both on earlier typed letters and the content of a [custom list](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#available-methods).

+* Use both the `Down` and `Up` arrow keys on your keyboard to select from the list of available suggestions.
+* Press the `TAB` key to select an item from the drop-down list.
+* Use both the `Alt+Left` and `Alt+Right` keyboard shortcuts to respectively shrink/expand the menu.

+By default, an occurrence of the wildcard character in the middle of a string will be interpreted not literally but as a regular expression, matching zero or more occurrences of any character (for example, ' **v**\***o** ' matches ' **v**olcan**o** ').
+As for *hapax legomena* they are by default appended to the current list, whether it is a variable or a file (see also: [options]()).

 ## How to
 First create a GUI and use the [+HwndGuiHwnd option](https://www.autohotkey.com/docs/commands/Gui.htm#GuiHwndOutputVar) to store the HWND of the window in `GuiHwnd`